cylc/cylc-doc/src/user-guide/running-suites.rst

    setup should be done elsewhere.

-Restarting Suites With A Different Run Mode?
+Restarting Workflows With A Different Run Mode?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The run mode is recorded in the suite run database files.
 Cylc will not let